kessotolo/ConversationalCommerce/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## 🧹 Code Quality, Linting, and Type Safety

+- **Strict ESLint Configuration**: The frontend enforces strict architectural boundaries and type safety using ESLint and TypeScript.
+All cross-module imports must go through module public APIs (`index.ts`) or DTOs.
+Direct internal imports and bridge files are prohibited and will be flagged by CI.
+- **No Bridge Files**: All legacy bridge files (e.g., `src/types/events.ts`, `src/types/websocket.ts`) have been removed.
+Types must be imported from their module's public API.
+- **No Backup/Test Artifacts**: `.bak`, `.old`, and similar backup/test files are not allowed in the codebase and are regularly cleaned up.
+- **CI Enforcement**: All PRs must pass lint (`npm run lint`) and type checks (`npm run type-check`).
+Violations block merges to protected branches.
+- **Type Safety**: No `any` types are allowed.
+Use `unknown` with type guards for dynamic data.
+All module boundaries use explicit interfaces and DTOs.

+### How to Fix Lint/Type Errors
+- **Restricted Import**: Change your import to use the module's public API or DTO file.
+- **Unused Variable/Import**: Remove or use the variable/import as needed.
+- **Type Error**: Add or refine type annotations, avoid `any`, and use generics or type guards as appropriate.